Types of Apartments & Multifamily Buildings – Complete GuideJune 6, 2019

 - Loft: Usually repurposed from industrial space, lofts typically have open floor plans and might occupy more than one level.
 Interestingly, some are purpose-built in new luxury buildings.

-Video: NYC Apartment Tour!!
-300 SQFT Minimalist Studio
+NYC Apartment Tour of a Minimalist Studio

 These apartments can accommodate individuals and small families: